paulremo/NRPMHandbook/02_NRPMHandbook/methods/handbook/model_development_basic_concept.md

 Knowing and managing the {term}`failure mechanisms <Failure mechanism>` within parts or systems is generally a good starting point to perform a reliability prediction.
 From a practical point of view, it becomes even more interesting when no other data are available to perform the reliability prediction of a part, a unit or a subsystem, and the last resort for the reliability engineer is to analyse the {term}`failure mechanisms <Failure mechanism>` of the item under consideration.

-The first step is to identify potential failure modes and associated {term}`failure mechanisms <Failure mechanism>`, e.g. by performing a Design or Process FMEA, or through engineering judgment and/or lessons learnt.
+The first step is to identify potential failure modes and associated {term}`failure mechanisms <Failure mechanism>`, e.g. by performing a Design or Process {term}`FMEA`, or through engineering judgment and/or lessons learnt.
 The following steps will then consist in determining reliability data linked to the phenomenon identified as most likely responsible for the undesired failure mode.
 The approach used for analysing in depth the {term}`failure mechanisms <Failure mechanism>` is the {term}`Physics of Failures <Physics of failure>`, see {numref}`method_6_5` for details.

 (method_6_2_6)=
 ### Failure mode repartition data

 The present handbook generally takes into account all potential failure modes without providing information on the potential failure mode distribution for each part or component.

-However, if needed for specific purposes (e.g. FMECA, safety analysis, fault tree analysis, common modes analysis, specific analyses for single point failures or Integrated Logistic Support) there are several ways to proceed in order to define the most appropriate failure mode repartition, making use of the sources discussed in the following.
+However, if needed for specific purposes (e.g. {term}`FMECA`, safety analysis, fault tree analysis, common modes analysis, specific analyses for single point failures or Integrated Logistic Support) there are several ways to proceed in order to define the most appropriate failure mode repartition, making use of the sources discussed in the following.

-For EEE mainly:
+For {term}`EEE` mainly:

 -   {cite:t}`method-ECSS-Q-ST-30-02C` Annex G